Silver investing, .999 silver bullion

 A bag of half dollars will net a little more, maybe 718-720 ounces because half-dollars did not circulate as much as dimes and quarters.
 Investors can expect to pay a little more for half-dollars than for dimes or quarters because of the higher silver content and because half-dollars are more popular.
 And, fewer half-dollars were minted than were dimes and quarters.

-Premiums on bags of silver coins rise and fall depending on whether the public is investing in silver or is a silver seller on balance.
-Therefore, at times bags of silver coins carry higher premiums than 100-oz silver bars, but sometimes lower, and sometimes about the same.
+Premiums on bags of silver coins rise and fall, depending on demand and availability.
+At times, bags of silver coins carry higher premiums than 100-oz silver bars, but sometimes lower, and sometimes about the same.

 Y2K silver investing